What is The 2 Meal Day and Why is it the Most Effective Method of Intermittent Fasting?

 Unlimited Email Support

 There are no stupid questions and no concern is too small!
-Myself and my team provide unlimited email support to all 2 Meal Day plan holders.
+I and my team provide unlimited email support to all 2 Meal Day plan holders.
 This support is dedicated to helping people with advice that is specific to their individual goals.

 Who is 2 Meal Day for?